-Heating and hot water

-Repair category 1

-Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and hot water Repair category 2 Notes Aspects of the heating system are of an older style including older style radiators.
+Some upgrading/modernisation may be required in places.
+It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+It is assumed the oil tank meets current regulations with regards to its construction and positioning.